 Attend hands-on training in one or more of these award-winning curriculums.

-- Project WET (Water Education for Today) is an action-oriented education helping participants to understand and value water, ensuring a sustainable future.
+• Project WET (Water Education for Today) is an action-oriented education that helps participants understand and value water, ensuring a sustainable future.

 The Minnesota School Forest Program partners with schools that want to teach outdoors for regular classroom instruction and manage their land sustainably for future generations.